eglinux/lua-upstream-nginx-module/README.md

 Due to the nature of the changes I cannot recommend this to be added into the main project.
 The right way to go is to rewrite the whole jvm-route module in the proper way with respect of native nginx upstream peer structures.

 Although in can be useful for those who would want to use both modules.
-Like me :)

 Name
 ====